 2. How did you hear about this job?

 Being a hiring manager you would like to know how a potential candidate came to know about the job opportunity.
-This question is posed basically to know more about your advertisement strategies.
+This question is asked basically to know more about your advertisement strategies.
 It may be an article you posted on social media or a digital advertisement.

 And, how such advertisements will help you recruit top talents in the future.